-- (1) Cabinet agree to progress phase 1 and phase 2 of the estate regeneration programme. - (2) Cabinet agree agree that further estates are identified based on the criteria, agreed at Cabinet in October 2012, to be included within the programme. - (3) Cabinet note progress on the small sites programme as detailed in this report. - (4) Cabinet note note the detailed progress on establishing a Special Purpose Vehicle or Special Purpose Vehicles - (5) Cabinet note the draft regeneration Resident's Principles. - (6) Cabinet authorises service of initial demolition notices suspending the right to buy on the identified estates in 2.11
+- (1) To note the Council's commitment to improve the housing offer for Lambeth residents by: - a. delivering 1,000 new homes at council rent levels over the next four years; - b. investing an historic £490m over 5 years to bring our housing stock up to the Lambeth Housing Standard; - c. maximising our assets to deliver new homes through an estate regeneration programme; - d. progressing innovative mixed schemes, such as the Somerleyton Road project; and - e. continuing to work with developers to secure a minimum of 40% affordable housing on regeneration schemes in the borough. - (2) To agree to progress phase 1 and phase 2 of the estate regeneration programme as set out in paragraph 2.11. - (3) To agree that further estates are identified based on the criteria, agreed at Cabinet in October 2012, to be included within the programme as set out in paragraph 2.11. - (4) To note progress on the small sites programme as detailed in this report. - (5) To note the detailed progress on establishing a Special Purpose Vehicle or Vehicles. - (6) To note the draft regeneration Resident's Principles. - (7) To authorise service of appropriate legal notices suspending the Right to Buy on the identified estates in 2.11